EugenMayer/openvpn/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)

 Installs OpenVPN and sets up a fairly basic configuration.
 Since OpenVPN is very complex, we provide a baseline only (see **Customizing Server Configuration** below).
+Sets up a ca, server, crl using easy-rsa and stays easy-rsa compliant (see below)

 ## Requirements